-Aside from eggs, Angola does not have any other specific packaging and container regulations.
-FAS Luanda recommends that foreign suppliers work closely with importers to ensure that any packaging and container regulations are met prior to export.
+Except for eggs, Angola does not have any specific packaging and container regulations.
+Post recommends that foreign suppliers work closely with importers to ensure that any packaging and container regulations are met prior to export.

-Presidential Decree No. 89/15 established the norms that regulate the process of classification, packaging, transport, and inspection of eggs, within the scope of the implementation of the hygienic-sanitary measures resulting from Animal Health Law No. 4/04 and Decree No. 70/08, which regulate the previous law.
-This decree defines the classification, characterization, marking, packaging, labeling, transportation, inspection, and sanction of eggs.
+Presidential Decree No. 89/15 established the norms that regulate the process of classification, packaging, transport, and inspection of eggs, within the scope of the sanitary measures in Animal Health Law No. 4/04.
+The decree defines the classification, characterization, marking, packaging, labeling, transportation, and inspection of eggs.
+For each egg class, the marking and labeling must include specific information described in the decree.